Do I have any French Fry lovers out there? Let’s get creative with these crispy spuds and make them a work of art, into my garlic cheese fries stack!

 I made the choice to fry my French fries, purely because I like them really crunchy, but if you prefer, baking is also an option.

-If you liked these homemade french fries, make sure you check out some of these other easy oven baked french fries:
+Check out some of these other easy oven baked french fries:

 Garlic Cheese Fries